-Statement update: As of December 10, 2017 10 total PA Green candidates have been elected in PA after including non-declared and write in efforts.
+Statement update: As of January 13, 2018 12 total PA Green candidates have been elected or appointed in PA after including non-declared and write in efforts for 2017.

 Green Party of Pennsylvania

 PA Green Party celebrates 6 wins in 10 races in 2017

 The Green Party of Pennsylvania is celebrating several election victories for 2017.
 Out of ten candidates running, six were elected to office.
 Jules Mermelstein, statewide candidate for PA Superior Court Judge was not one of those elected.
 However his strong showing was a victory in its own right, ensuring minor party status for the Green Party of Pennsylvania for two more years.